nextensio/agent/rust/platforms/apple/README.md

 - build Target:NextensioGoBridgeMacOSX, pick My Mac to generate libnxt.a
 - build Target:NextensioAppMacOSX, pick My Mac to generate the NextensioAgentAppMacOSX app and NextensioPacketTunnelMacOS appex

-## Source Code
+## Source Code Groups

-- NextensioApp - is the main app responsible for the storyboard (aka UI), system configuration and tunnel on/off trigger
+- NextensioApp: the main app responsible for the storyboard (aka UI), system configuration and tunnel on/off trigger
-- NextensioAppMacOSX - is the macosx main app responsible for the storyboard (aka UI), system configuration and tunnel on/off trigger
+- NextensioAppMacOSX: macosx main app responsible for the storyboard (aka UI), system configuration and tunnel on/off trigger
-- NextensioPacketTunnel - is the tunnel provider process to handle tunnel packet flow.
+- NextensioPacketTunnel: the tunnel provider process to handle tunnel packet flow.
 Main functions are startTunnel() and stopTunnel()
-- NextensioGoBridge - is the go glue code for the agent
+- NextensioRustBridge: the RUST glue code for the agent
-- Files ViewController.swift and PacketProviderTunnel.swift are the two main files that handle the configuration and packet flow
+- NextensioGoBridge: the GO glue code for the agent

-## Connect
+## Connection

-- By default, the code will connect directly to internet -- direct variable set to 1 in initNextensioAgent() and seconds var to 1.0 in startTunnel
+- Direct to internet (default): direct variable set to 1 in initNextensioAgent() and seconds var to 1.0 in startTunnel
-- To connect to nextensio -- change direct var from 1 to 0 in initNextensioAgent() and seconds var to 30.0 in startTunnel
+- Via nextensio cloud: change direct var from 1 to 0 in initNextensioAgent() and seconds var to 30.0 in startTunnel

 ## Rust adaptation (Installation)